pgolawsk/esphome_scripts/README.md

 ## Futures

 * This is modular repository, which means that sensors, manipulators, ... are embed into particular device script via ```!include <file>``` statements.
-Usualy those are single line includes.
+Usually those are single line includes.
-* Those includes may define or override variables, which make paricular configuration.
+* Those includes may define or override variables, which make particular configuration.
 For example for ```i2c.yaml``` variables given define GPIO pins which are serve as I2C interface.
 * Always available components:
   * Wifi
   * OTA (Over The Air) updates
   * MQTT publish sensor values, like ```esp-xx/temperature```
-  * Addittional MQTT topic for sensors with friendly structure, like ```home/office/temperature```
+  * Additional MQTT topic for sensors with friendly structure, like ```home/office/temperature```
   * Logger via MQTT
   * Prometheus
-  * Homeassistant API
+  * HomeAssistant API
   * Web server
   * Time (via SNTP)
   * Sun (to provide elevation, azimuth and sunrise sunset times)
 * Optional components:
-  * RTTTL - to play RTTTL melody via passive buzzer; melody can be recieved via MQTT (```esp-xx/play_rtttl``` topic)
+  * RTTTL - to play RTTTL melody via passive buzzer; melody can be received via MQTT (```esp-xx/play_rtttl``` topic)

 ## Available configurations